 The Irish Universities

 There are seven universities in the Republic of Ireland – from the oldest, Trinity College Dublin, founded in 1592, to the newest, Maynooth University, established in 1997.
-All seven are ranked in the top 500 universities worldwide.
+All seven have University of Sanctuary status and are ranked in the top 500 universities worldwide.
 For information on each of our member universities visit their individual university profiles or see the history of the seven universities in our university timeline.

 The seven Irish universities are internationally recognised for quality in education, research and the overall student experience – a recognition they relentlessly strive to enhance.
 Irish universities offer a diverse range of courses at both undergraduate and postgraduate levels, and a top quality education recognised internationally.
 Over the coming years the universities will be strengthening their offer, aligning existing activities and implementing new strategies in reference to the government’s National Higher Education Strategy.